EwanColquhoun/SPNA/README.md

         * Message (expandable if not visible)
         * Delete button (Deletes the contact from the database)
         * Select box (selects the member's email address and populates the 'To' field in the email interface)
-        - The contact list initially populates a contact with a red background signally that the contact has not been replied to.
+        - The contact list initially populates a contact with a red background signalling that the contact has not been replied to.
 Once an email has been send to the contact's email address through the email interface the background changes to green.
 This is to enhance the awareness of the admin to the contact status.
     * A button to download the members list as a CSV.
     * An email interface to allow the admin to send emails to either selected addresses or manually populated ones.
     * Add an Article (News) field
         * Title field
         * Content field
         * Image field.
-    * Add a Members document field.
+    * Add a Member's document field.
         * Document title field
         * Document category selection
-        * An upload field for the admin as all members documents are produced offline in pdf format.
+        * An upload field for the admin as all members' documents are produced offline in pdf format.
 These features were discussed at length with the client and implemented with the optimum ease of useage in mind.
 This page is only visible to the admin or other superusers (currently none).

 <details><summary>Screenshots</summary>